-Medroxyprogesterone acetate does not increase the risk of developing breast, ovarian, or cervical cancer.
+DMPA does not increase the risk of developing breast, ovarian, or cervical cancer.

-It reduces the risk of developing
+Contraceptive injections may lower the risk of developing

-Interactions with other drugs are uncommon.
+Interactions with other medications are uncommon.

-Medroxyprogesterone acetate is currently considered safe for women who should not take estrogen and may be a good choice for women with a seizure disorder.
+Contraceptive injections are currently considered safe for women who should not take estrogen and may be a good choice for women with a seizure disorder.